 Ghugni

 Ghugni is essentially a thick lentil soup made from the black matar daal, a winter favourite.
-It’s rumoured to be the best around Gariahat and is served hot with a salad topping of chopped onions and coriander.
+It’s rumoured to be the best around Gariahat.
+It is served hot with a salad topping of chopped onions and coriander.

 Chowmein

-The settling of the Chinese in Calcutta has birthed many great cultural fusions, most famously the delicious Bengali strain of Chinese food.
+The settling of the Chinese in Calcutta has birthed many great cultural fusions.
+The most famous would be the delicious Bengali strain of Chinese food.
 Chowmein is served up in steaming piles, a great value for the student budget.
 The noodles are distinctly Indian in flavour, full of assorted crunchy vegetables and heavy with oil.
 You can have it with any variety of meat under the sun or stick to just the vegetarian option.

-Bengali version of chinese but with added spice – Credit: Adam Cohn
+Bengali version of Chinese but with added spice (Photo Credit – Can Pac Swire)

 Momos